NEET PG Paper Analysis 2024: Difficuly Level, Student's Reaction

 NEET PG Part C

-NEET PG 2020 Part C is divided into three sections, each with its own level of difficulty.
+NEET PG 2020 Part C is divided into three sections, each with its own difficulty level.
 Candidates can check out the table below:

 Subject Weightage